 \begin{definition}[optimal path] Given $t = (x_t,y_t) \in R$, its optimal path is a path $\gamma \in \Psi(x_t,y_t)$ minimising the integral $\int_0^{x_t+y_t} h(\gamma(z)) \cdot dz$.
 If there are multiple such curves that minimise the integral, the optimal path is the one with maximum $y$-coordinate (or formally, the one with maximum integral of its $y$-coordinates). \end{definition}

 Suppose $t$ is on the output boundary of the cell $(i,j)$.
 Consider the optimal path $\gamma$ that starts at $(0,0)$ and ends at $t$.
 Let $s$ be the first point where $\gamma$ enters the cell $(i,j)$.
 We consider the subpath from $s$ to $t$, which is entirely contained in the cell $(i,j)$.
 In the next lemma, we show that the shape of the subpath from $s$ to $t$ is restricted, in particular, there are only three types of paths that we need to consider.
+A similar proof can be found in Lemma~4 of Maheswari~\etal~\cite{DBLP:journals/comgeo/MaheshwariSS18}.
+Nonetheless, due to slight differences, we provide a full proof.
+Specifically, the differences are that we consider one-dimensional curves, and use the $\mathcal L_1$ norm in parameter space to obtain a significantly stronger statement for type $(A)$ paths.

 \begin{restatable}{lem}{optimalpathstheorem} Let $t$ be a point on the output boundary of a cell.
 Let $s$ be the first point where the optimal path to $t$ enters the cell.
-There are only three types of paths from $s$ to $t$: \begin{enumerate}[(A)] \item The segments of the cell are in opposite directions.
+There are only three types of paths from $s$ to $t$: \begin{enumerate}[label=(\Alph*)] \item The segments of the cell are in opposite directions.
 Then all paths between $s$ and $t$ have the same cost. \item The segments of the cell are in the same direction and the optimal path travels towards the valley, then along the valley, then away from the valley. \item The segments of the cell are in the same direction and the optimal path travels towards the valley, then away from the valley. \end{enumerate} For an illustration of these three types of paths, see Figure~\ref{fig:three_types_of_optimal_paths}. \end{restatable}

-\begin{proof}[Proof (Sketch)] A similar proof can be found in Lemma~4 of Maheswari~\etal~\cite{DBLP:journals/comgeo/MaheshwariSS18}.
-Nonetheless, due to slight differences, we provide a full proof in Appendix~\ref{apx:three_types_of_optimal_paths}.
-Specifically, we consider one-dimensional curves, and use the $\mathcal L_1$ norm in parameter space to obtain a significantly stronger statement for type $(A)$ paths.